Answers to the most asked questions. If you have more questions, call (724) 222-3604.

 The festival always is held the second weekend in July.
 It is located in Washington County, PA, at 139 S. Main Street, Washington, PA 15301.

-Is there anything for kids to do?
+Anything for Kids to do?

 Tons!
 Children’s events, sponsored by the Washington Financial Bank, occur in the Lil' Rebels Area by The Bradford House gardens and the Meeting House.
 They run on Saturday until 6 p.m.